Jonas-Meier/FrustratinglySimpleFsDet/README.md

         --eval-only
 ```

-For more detailed instructions on the training procedure of TFA, see [TRAIN_INST.md](docs/TRAIN_INST.md).

 ### Multiple Runs

 For ease of training and evaluation over multiple runs, we provided several helpful scripts in `tools/`.